Bar massacre: Massacre

 According to one account, the column of men which stretched a few kilometres were gathered on the Barsko Polje.
 At one point, in Barsko, one of the Albanians from the column attacked and killed one of the Yugoslav officers, Božo Dabanović.
 Very soon after that somebody from the column threw a smuggled bomb at the commander of the brigade.
 This created a panic among the Partisans.
 The guards watching over the recruits then fired into the crowd killing many and prompting the survivors to flee into the surrounding mountains.
 In another case, several hundred Albanians were herded into a tunnel, near Bar, which was subsequently sealed off so that all of those trapped within the tunnel were asphyxiated.
 Uran Butka casts doubt on the claims that the men engaged in armed resistance, given that they were disarmed in Prizren before their forced march to Bar.
 The recruits, having endured a grueling journey across mountainous terrain under harsh conditions, were in a physically weakened state.
 Moreover, reports of events at Barsko Polje including allegations of an Albanian conscript assassinating a Yugoslav officer and the subsequent detonation of a smuggled bomb, must be critically assessed with the possibility of fabricated or exaggerated narratives, in order to justify reprisal killings.

 Other sources cited that the killing started en route for no apparent reason and this was supported by the testimony of Zoi Themeli in his 1949 trial.
-Themeli was a Nazi collaborator who later worked as an important official of the Sigurimi, the Albanian secret police.
 After the massacre, the site was immediately covered in concrete by the Yugoslav communist regime and built an airport on top of the mass grave.